 - 1. Before filing a request with the Committee, the potential Requester must make all reasonable efforts to resolve the matter with the student(s), including, but not limited to meeting with the student, reviewing the issue(s) with the MSW Program Chair, and, if recommended by the MSW Program Chair, meeting with a representative from the Office of Care and Community Standards.
-All such efforts to resolve must be documented in writing by the potential Requester, regardless of whether a request is dealt with the Committee - 2.
-If an eligible person files a request with the Committee, it must be filed with the Committee Chair in writing, dated, and signed by the Requester and must include written documentation of: (1) the specifics of each actual performance incident on which the request is based, including student name(s), date, location, approximate time, and names of persons present; (2) all efforts to resolve prior to filing with the Committee, as required by point

-- 1 above, with written documentation of same; and (3) the Requester's recommended action - 3.
+All such efforts to resolve must be documented in writing by the potential Requester, regardless of whether a request is dealt with the Committee.
+If the matter involves a student's Practicum Placement, steps that are outlined in the Student Practicum Handbook will first be taken in attempt to mitigate the circumstances.
+However, some issues are so egregious that referral to PSC will be required. - 2.
+If an eligible person files a request with the Committee, it must be filed with the Committee Chair in writing, dated, and signed by the Requester and must include written documentation of: (1) the specifics of each actual performance incident on which the request is based, including student name(s), date, location, approximate time, and names of persons present; (2) all efforts to resolve prior to filing with the Committee, as required by point (1) above, with written documentation of same; and (3) the Requester's recommended action - 3.
 Barring extenuating circumstances, the Committee shall notify the Requester in writing within two weeks of its decision on whether their request meets Committee requirements for review.
 A Committee decision requires a majority vote. - 4.
 If a review is granted, the Committee will send written notification to the student(s) and Requester of the decision, including a copy of the Requester's request; a copy of the Policy and Procedure Regarding Academic and Professional Performance; notice to the student that they must submit a written reply to the Requester's filing to the Committee and the Requester within two weeks of receipt of the notice; and a statement a Committee representative will contact both parties within two weeks to schedule a review.
 Barring extenuating circumstances, the Committee shall make a reasonable effort to schedule a review within two weeks of mailing the notice. - 5.
 Students responding to a Requester filing may have a representative assist them with the process, including being on-site at the Committee review.
 However, in all cases, the students must speak for themselves, and the representative shall have no right to speak to the Committee, other than introducing themselves to the Committee.
 For purposes of this section a representative may include only one person who may only be a person from the Stockton community (student, faculty, or staff). - 6.
 Committee reviews are opportunities for both the Requester(s) and student(s) to submit their positions orally and in writing for Committee review.
 The Requester(s) and student(s) each will have a maximum of 15 minutes for their oral presentation.
 The Committee review does not include cross-examination between the parties, only questions by the Committee members.
 A Requester(s) or student(s) may ask the Committee chair to consider asking a question to the student(s) or Requester(s), respectively.
 The Committee chair has full discretion in deciding whether or not to honor the request.